haroonalbar/react-portfolio-2.0/notes.md

 make a hero.tsx in components and use tsrfce for auto componet code

-use react-simple-typewriter for the typewriter animation in hero section
+use react-simple-typewriter for the typewriter animation in hero section yarn add react-simple-typewriter to install it

+hero.tsx
+use the correct import for typerwriter read the documetaion for importing and how to use it

+making background circles
+make a component for it
+create circles using tailwind

+hero.tsx
+make the main div overflow-hidden to not show anything outside the screen in index.js and hero.tsx

+index.js
+div

+BackgroundCircles.tsx
+use framer motion

+hero.tsx
+set up nav buttons and stuff

+index.js
+new section about component

+about.tsx
+tsrfce